SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 :point_right: Go to the trial cockpit landing page at <https://cockpit.hanatrial.ondemand.com/cockpit/#/home/trial> and log on if you're not already authenticated.
 You should be presented with a welcome page, with buttons to "Enter Your Trial Account", launch the "SAP Web IDE", and more.

-If you've created your SAP Cloud Platform trial account according to the [prerequisites](../../prerequisites.md), you should see something like this, showing a single SAP Cloud Platform subaccount named "trial" (this is the default name for a new, automatically provisioned subaccount) within your trial global account:
+On entering your trial account, if you've created your SAP Cloud Platform trial account according to the [prerequisites](../../prerequisites.md), you should see something like this, showing a single SAP Cloud Platform subaccount named "trial" (this is the default name for a new, automatically provisioned subaccount) within your trial global account:

 ![trial subaccount shown within global account](subaccounts.png)